silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/04_Rendering_Templates.md

 }
 ```

-[notice]
+> [!WARNING]
-A common mistake is trying to loop over an array directly in a template - this won't work.
+> A common mistake is trying to loop over an array directly in a template - this won't work.
 You'll need to wrap the array in some `ViewableData` instance as mentioned above.
-[/notice]

 ## Related lessons